Unlocking Developer Success: In-Depth Insights

 Rapid Feedback

-One of the key advantages of TDD is the rapid feedback it provides.
+One key advantage of TDD is the rapid feedback it provides.
 Developers receive immediate notifications if a change breaks existing functionality, allowing for quick resolution and preventing issues from accumulating.

 Improved Collaboration